Customizing a Search Interface

 This tutorial will show you how to create a rule that filters or boosts items part of the current website, which can prove useful in a multi-site installation.

-While there already exists a rule that allow you to filter or boost an item and its subitem, this rule dynamically adapts to the current site, and can thus be easily duplicated and moved to other sites.
+While there already exists a rule that allow you to filter or boost an item and its subitem, this rule dynamically adapts to the current site, and can therefore be easily duplicated and moved to other sites.

 For this tutorial, you need: